GICs vs Stocks: How to Compare Long-Term Risk

 Not necessarily.
 While guaranteed investments may seem inherently less risky, in practice, they come with their own set of financial risks, which can leave you with fewer returns and less money in the long term.

 Investing always carries some risk.
-There is the risk of price fluctuation, risks associated with inflation, liquidity risk, the risk of deadweight loss, and so on.
+There are risks associated with price fluctuation, inflation, liquidity, and deadweight loss, among others.
 Financial behaviour scholars have studied the human reaction to financial setbacks and have established that the dismay of a loss is twice as painful as the pleasant feeling of enjoying a financial gain.
 Nobody wants to see their money shrink, even if it’s only for a short time.

 Risk of inflation

-The other risk you take when you invest in a GIC instead of the stock market is the risk of inflation eating away at your investments.
-GICs don’t take inflation into account unlike the stock market.
+The other risk you take when you invest in a GIC vs stocks is the risk of inflation eating away at your investments.
+GICs don’t take inflation into account, unlike the stock market.
 Stock market values rise along with inflation, while GICs do not.

 Author